 The soprano saxophone is the tiniest among the frequently used saxophones and produces the highest sound.
 The instrument is occasionally built with a curved bell, resembling the more widely used alto and tenor.
 Still, it is predominantly designed completely straightly, giving it a similar appearance to a metal clarinet.

-While the soprano saxophone is less common than the alto and tenor saxophones, it is still used in diverse musical genres.
+While the soprano saxophone is less common than the alto and tenor saxophones, it is still used in various genres.
 Some notable recordings featuring the soprano saxophone are Sting's "Englishman In New York," John Coltrane's "My Favourite Things," and Ravel's "Bolero" from the orchestral genre.
 Learning to play soprano saxophones can be challenging, which is why most saxophonists begin with the alto or tenor saxophone before attempting it.

 You can purchase the Soprano saxophone here.